John Roche (detective): Assassination and trial

-On 3 January 1940, Roche was shot fatally by Tomás Óg Mac Curtain, an IRA commandant and the son of Sinn Fein Lord Mayor of Cork Tomás Mac Curtain, who had been assassination by the Royal Irish Constabulary during the Irish War of Independence.
+On 3 January 1940, Roche was shot fatally by Tomás Óg Mac Curtain, an IRA commandant and the son of Sinn Féin Lord Mayor of Cork Tomás Mac Curtain, who had been assassination by the Royal Irish Constabulary during the Irish War of Independence.
 Roche and two fellow Gardaí approached and attempted to question Mac Curtain about illegal activities when the latter produced and fired a revolver.
 Roche was taken to the North Infirmary Hospital, where he died from his wounds the following day.

 A cortège funeral was held on 6 January.
 Roche's coffin was carried from Cork to Mallow and to his final resting place in Abbeyfeale, where Gerald Boland, Minister for Justice, tendered his sympathy.
 Other attendees included Michael Kinnane, Patrick Brennan, Patrick Carroll, and James Hickey.

 The case aroused considerable interest in Ireland.
 Following an inquest held on 8 January, Mac Curtain was tried convicted of murder and sentenced to death by hanging.
 A statement issued on 10 July 1940 declared: "The President, acting on the advice of the government, has commuted the sentence of death on Thomas MacCurtain to penal servitude for life".

 Mac Curtain was later granted clemency and released after seven years incarceration.